 - Make the crust

-- 1. Spray a 9-inch square baking pan with nonstick cooking spray.
+- 1. Spray a 9-inch square baking dish with nonstick cooking spray or generously butter it.
 Fold two 16-inch pieces of foil or parchment paper lengthwise to measure 9 inches wide.
-Fit 1 sheet in the bottom of the greased pan, pushing it into the corners and up the sides of the pan (overhang will help in removal of baked bars).
-Fit the second sheet in the pan in the same manner, perpendicular to the first sheet.
-Spray the sheets with nonstick cooking spray.
+Fit 1 sheet in the bottom of the buttered dish, pushing it into the corners and up the sides of the dish (overhang will help in removal of baked bars).
+Fit the second sheet of foil in the dish in the same manner, perpendicular to the first sheet.
+Spray the sheets with nonstick cooking spray or generously butter them.

-- 2. Place the flour, confectioners’ sugar, and salt in a food processor and process briefly.
-Add the butter and process to blend, 8 to 10 seconds, then process until the mixture is pale yellow and resembles coarse meal, about three 1-second pulses.
-Sprinkle the mixture into the prepared pan and press firmly with your fingers into an even layer over the entire pan bottom.
+- 2. In a food processor, briefly process the flour, confectioners’ sugar, and salt to combine.
+Add the butter and process until blended, 8 to 10 seconds.
+Then process until the mixture is pale yellow and resembles coarse meal, about three 1-second pulses.
+Sprinkle the mixture into the prepared dish and press it firmly with your fingers into an even layer over the entire bottom of the baking dish.
 Refrigerate for 30 minutes.

 - Make the filling

-- 4. In a medium non-reactive bowl, whisk together the yolks and whole eggs until combined, about 5 seconds.
+- 4. In a medium nonreactive bowl, whisk together the yolks and whole eggs until combined, about 5 seconds.
 Add the granulated sugar and whisk until just combined, about 5 seconds.
-Add the lemon juice, zest, and salt; whisk until combined, about 5 seconds.
-Transfer the mixture to a medium non-reactive saucepan, add the butter pieces, and cook over medium-low heat, stirring constantly with a wooden spoon, until the curd thickens to a thin sauce-like consistency and registers 170°F (76°C) on an instant-read thermometer, about 5 minutes.
-Immediately pour the curd through a single-mesh stainless steel strainer set over a clean non-reactive bowl.
-Stir in the heavy cream; pour the curd into the warm crust immediately.
+Add the lemon juice, zest, and salt and whisk until combined, about 5 seconds.
+Transfer the mixture to a medium nonreactive saucepan, add the butter pieces, and cook over medium-low heat, stirring constantly with a wooden spoon, until the curd thickens to a thin and saucey consistency and registers 170°F (76°C) on an instant-read thermometer, about 5 minutes.
+Immediately pour the lemon mixture through a single-mesh stainless steel strainer set over a clean non-reactive bowl, add the heavy cream, and stir until no streaks remain.

-- 5. Bake until the filling is shiny and opaque and the center 3 inches jiggle slightly when shaken, 10 to 15 minutes.
-Cool on a wire rack to room temperature, about 45 minutes.
-Remove the bars from the pan using the foil or parchment handles and transfer to a cutting board.
-Cut into 2 1/2 inch squares, wiping the knife clean between cuts as necessary.
-Sieve confectioners’ sugar over the bars, if desired.
+- 5. Immediately pour the lemon filling into the warm crust and bake until the filling is shiny and opaque and the filling in the center portion of the baking dish jiggles slightly when you shake the edge of the baking dish, 10 to 15 minutes.
+Let the bars cool in the baking dish on a wire rack until room temperature, about 45 minutes.
+Remove the bars from the dish using the foil or parchment as handles and transfer everything to a cutting board.
+Cut the lemon bars into 2 1/2 inch squares, wiping the knife clean between cuts as necessary.
+Just before serving, dust some confectioners’ sugar over the bars.